 What we typically think of as “normal” vision is a result of the overlap of photopic and scotopic vision.
 This region is called the mesopic range.

 For years, scotopic vision was less understood than photopic vision.
 It was believed that rods were ineffective when measuring lumen output because they only became active in very low light.
 Because of this, commercial photometric standards were (and still are) weighted in favor of photopic vision.
-Photopic vision has long been the only part of the visual spectrum people considered when measuring luminous efficacy.
+Photopic vision has long been the only part of the visual spectrum people consider when measuring luminous efficacy.

 However, modern developments in lighting technology and our understanding of light perception show that scotopic and photopic vision are not mutually exclusive and that rods are active in both low light and interior light levels.